AaronCCWong/Help/README.md

 ### Phase 5: Allow users to vote on reviews (~1 day)
 I will implement user voting on reviews.
-I will implement reviews by adding new columns to the review table that will hold the number of votes that the review has gotten.
-I will use three separate columns to hold the number of votes for userful, funny, and cool.
-Users will only be able to vote once for each column.
+I will implement reviews by adding new tables to the database that will hold the number of votes that the review has gotten.
+I will use three separate tables to hold the number of votes for userful, funny, and cool.
+Users will only be able to vote once for each upvote type.
 Clicking on the button to vote for a column that they have already voted on will remove their vote.
 By the end of this phase, users will be able to vote on whether a review from another user is useful, funny, or cool.

 ###Phase 6: Allow users to post pictures of restaurants (~1-2 day)
 I will add a pictures collection in backbone.
 This will allow users to post